Asthma in adults

 - Wash animals once a week to reduce allergens.
 Dry shampoos, available for both cats and dogs, can remove allergens from the skin and fur and are easier to administer than wet shampoos.

-Controlling for Dust.
 Spray furniture polish is very effective for reducing both dust and allergens.
-Air cleaners, filters for air conditioners, and vacuum cleaners with High Efficiency Particle Arresting (HEPA) filters can help remove particles and small allergens found indoors.
+Air purifiers and vacuum cleaners with High Efficiency Particle Arresting (HEPA) filters can help remove particles and small allergens found indoors.
 Neither vacuuming nor the use of anti-mite carpet shampoo is, however, effective for removing mites in house dust.
 In fact, vacuuming stirs up both mites and cat allergens.
 If possible, avoid carpets and rugs.

 - Replace curtains with shades or blinds, and wash bedding using the highest temperature setting.